- What’s the difference between effortlessly chic and looking cool

 - Dress for the life you live, not the life you dream of. #dress4success #stylesecrets Click To Tweet

-- Layer strategically, e.g., a coat over a belted scarf, a oversize scarf belted over a coat.
+- Layering is key.
+Layer strategically, e.g., a coat over a scarf, an oversize scarf belted over a coat, T-shirt under deep V-neck sweater, untucked shirt under a cropped jacket, just to give some examples.

-- Add at least one unexpected or surprising accessory, e.g., killer heels, cool watch, bold bag.
+- Add at least one unexpected or surprising accessory, e.g., killer heels, cool watch, bold bag, interesting belt.

 - Buy only clothes that you can't wait to wear. #dress4success #styletip Click To Tweet